haddocking/haddock3/docs/tutorials/user_config.rst

     file reader`.

-To configure each workflow step, you need to define only the parameters differing from the module's default values.
-Hence, HADDOCK3 will use the default values for those parameters not specified by the user.
+HADDOCK3 will use the default values for those parameters not specified by the user.

 To obtain the list of all parameters for each module, you can use the ``haddock-cfg`` command-line.
 For example, to list all parameters from the